Skip to content

 Anthropic base URL: https://zenmux.ai/api/anthropic # [!code highlight]

-• Auth token should display ANTHROPIC_AUTH_TOKEN (meaning it’s read from environment variables)
+• Auth token should show as ANTHROPIC_AUTH_TOKEN (indicating it's read from the environment variable).

-• Anthropic base URL should display https://zenmux.ai/api/anthropic (the ZenMux endpoint)
+• Anthropic base URL should show as https://zenmux.ai/api/anthropic (the ZenMux service address).

-If everything matches, your setup is complete—you can now use Claude Code through ZenMux.
+If the displayed information matches the above, the setup is successful!
+You can now use Claude Code through ZenMux.

-Configuring default models is optional.
-If you leave ANTHROPIC_DEFAULT_*_MODEL unset, Claude Code falls back to its built-in defaults — the official Anthropic Claude series.
+Configuring a default model is optional.
+If you don't set ANTHROPIC_DEFAULT_*_MODEL, Claude Code uses its built-in default models—Anthropic's official Claude series.

 bash

-# ✅ Recommended: aliases unlock all Claude Code features (1M context, effort control, etc.)
+# ✅ Recommended: aliases enable all of Claude Code's native features (1M context, effort control, etc.)

 export ANTHROPIC_DEFAULT_HAIKU_MODEL="claude-haiku-4-5" # Fast tier